Code-Institute-Submissions/Arminas19-Project1_Sepresub/README.md

 ***

 * Header
+   + The header in my page is a picture with the title fifa 22 and there is a football player beside my header.

    + I put multiple images with the header 'Fifa 22' so that the user clearly understands what this webpage is all about.